 1984 to 1985 — Famine in Ethiopia.
 Drought in the northern highlands and problems delivering aid led to approximately 1 million deaths and massive displacements.

-1991 to 1992 — The Somalia famine is caused by drought and civil war.
+1991 to 1992 — The Somalia famine was caused by drought and civil war.

 1998 to 2004 — During the Second Congo War, more than 3 million people died in the Democratic Republic of the Congo, mainly from starvation and disease.